jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 07 - BigDataTechnologies.md

 - To see the output files, launch the `Hue` tool from the Nuevopro web dashboard from where you earlier launched the `Web Console`, or you can go to the already open `Hue` tool
 - Once `Hue` tool is open, it navigate to `/user/bigdatalab456422/training/out10` where it should have dumped the output partitioned files
-- Notice that it has `.success` file which indicates that the Mapper job completed successfully, and also it has a file `part-m-00000` which shows only one partition of a file was created & `m` in its name indicates that it is Mapper output because only Mapper is used for Map side join, no Reducer task is run in this job
+- Notice that it has `.success` file which indicates that the Mapper job completed successfully, and also it has a file `part-m-00000` & `m` in its name indicates that it is Mapper output because only Mapper is used for Map side join, no Reducer task is run in this job
-- Note that it has joined based on `id` columns from `Employees.txt`, `salary.txt`, `desig.txt` files generating a Left join output
+- Note that it has joined based on `id` columns from `Employees.txt`, `salary.txt`, `desig.txt` files generating a LEFT JOIN output

 ![Hue-training_out10_file_MapJoin](../content_BigDataTechnologies/Hue-training_out10_file_MapJoin.png)